michaelsenapon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: writes into the file 'ls_cwd_content' the result of the command ls -la
 9-duplicate_last_line: duplicates the last line of the file 'iacta'
-10-no_more_js: delete all the regular files (not directories) with '.js' extension in current directory and all subfolders
+10-no_more_js: delete all the regular files (not directories) with '.js' extension in current directory and all subfolders 11-directories counts the number of directories and sub-directories in the current directory